 Do you want a bright white smile?
 Stains and discolorations cause a lot of people to feel insecure about their smiles.
-Has insecurity about your teeth held you back in business or your personal life?
-It’s hard to muster confidence to try new things and meet new people, when you’re busy hiding imperfections in your smile.
+Has insecurity about your teeth hold you back in business or your personal life?
+It’s hard to muster the confidence to try new things and meet new people when you’re busy hiding imperfections in your smile.
 Professional teeth whitening can quickly improve your smile.
 Erase those stains and restore that bright white smile.
 Get the confidence you need to face the world with pride and excitement.

 Teeth discolor or stain for a variety of reasons.
 Common causes include poor oral hygiene; darkly colored drinks, such as coffee, tea, and red wine; antibiotics; thin enamel; and smoking.
-Depending on the type of stain, teeth whitening or may prove effective for removing stains and restoring your sparkling bright white smile.
+Depending on the type of stain, teeth whitening may prove effective for removing stains and restoring your sparkling bright white smile.
 Different types of stains require different ways to a brighter smile.
 Get an appropriate and safer way to whiten your teeth from your dentist.

 Types of teeth whitening products

 In office bleaching with a light brightens teeth by dehydration, and Dr. Fondriest does not believe dehydrating teeth is a healthy practice.
 Heat lamp bleaching treatments can also cause negative side effects, like gum and pulpal irritation or tooth sensitivity.
 Dr. Fondriest offers at home teeth whitening kits that he has found to be safe and effective.